 sudo dnf install kernel-devel-$(uname -r) kernel-headers-$(uname -r)

-The $(uname -r) command ensures that dnf attempts to install the packages for your currently running kernel version.
-If these specific versioned packages are not available in your configured repositories, you might need to update your system fully (sudo dnf update -y) and potentially reboot to a kernel version for which the devel and headers packages are available.
+The$(uname -r)command ensures thatdnfattempts to install the packages for your currently running kernel version.
+If these specific versioned packages are not available in your configured repositories, you might need to update your system fully (sudo dnf update -y) and potentially reboot to a kernel version for which thedevelandheaderspackages are available. - Install the Perf Tool: Once the matching kernel development packages are in place, you can install the

 bash